aprs434/aprs434.github.io/README.md

 - Terrestrial objects do not require sending altitude data.
 Anyhow, GPS height readings are notorious for being significantly inaccurate.
 - In absence of `aa`, the i‑gate adds the _Compression Type Byte_ `T` right behind `cs`.
-- When `aa` is present, the i‑gate will decompress the whole frame.
+- When `aa` is present, the i‑gate will instead decompress the whole frame and forward the uncompressed frame to APRS‑IS.
+- The parenthesis are not sent; these merely indicate optionality.

 ## Compressed Weather Report Frames